 - Can be considered to be “extraordinary risk crimes,” which can give a judge the discretion to intensify the possible penalties a person faces upon conviction.

-since 2003.
 This means that our clients can always count on us to help them:

 - Navigate and understand the complexities of the criminal justice system

 - Mitigate the negative impacts associated with stalking charges

 - Advocate their rights and protect their freedom at every phase of their case.